-The following table sets forth information concerning the six nominees for director, followed by information concerning our executive officers as of the date of this Proxy Statement.
+The following table sets forth information concerning the five nominees for director, followed by information concerning our executive officers as of the date of this Proxy Statement.
 Each of our directors serves until their successor is elected and qualifies, and all executive officers hold office until their successors are appointed.

 Name Age Position with SBS

 Incumbent Nominees for Director

 Raúl Alarcón, Jr. 53 Chairman of the Board of Directors, CEO and President

-Joseph A. García 64 Senior Executive Vice President, CFO, CAO and Secretary
+Joseph A. García 65 Senior Executive Vice President, CFO, CAO and Secretary

-Antonio S. Fernandez 69 Director

 José A. Villamil 62 Director

-Mitchell A. Yelen 61 Director
+Mitchell A. Yelen 62 Director

-Jason L. Shrinsky 71 Director
+Jason L. Shrinsky 72 Director

 Executive Officers

-Frank Flores 58 Chief Revenue Officer of Radio Segment and General Manager of the New York
+Frank Flores 59 Chief Revenue Officer of Radio Segment and General Manager of the New York Radio Market

-Radio Market

-Cynthia Hudson 46 Executive Vice President and Chief Creative Officer of MegaTV

 Raúl Alarcón, Jr. joined us in 1983 as an account executive and has been our President and a director since October 1985 and our CEO since June 1994.
 On November 2, 1999, Mr. Alarcón, Jr. became our Chairman of the Board and continues as our CEO and President.
 Currently, Mr. Alarcón, Jr. is responsible for our long-range strategic planning and operational matters and is instrumental in the acquisition and related financing of each of our stations.
-Mr. Alarcón, Jr. is the son of Pablo Raúl Alarcón, Sr.
+Mr. Alarcón, Jr. is the son of the late Pablo Raúl Alarcón, Sr. We nominated Mr. Alarcón, Jr. as a director because we believe he provides an historical perspective to our long operating history, having joined us in 1983, and has extensive experience in Spanish-language media broadcasting.

 Joseph A. García has been our CFO since 1984, Executive Vice President since 1996 to 2008, and Secretary since November 2, 1999.
 On June 3, 2008, Mr. García was elected to the Board and on August 4, 2008, became our Chief Administrative Officer and Senior Executive Vice President.
-Mr. García is responsible for our financial affairs, operational and administrative matters, investor relations, and he has been instrumental in the acquisition and related financing of our stations.
-Before joining us in 1984, Mr. García spent thirteen years in international financial planning positions with Philip Morris Companies, Inc. and Revlon, Inc., where he was manager of financial planning for Revlon - Latin America.
+Mr. García is responsible for our financial affairs, operational and administrative matters, investor relations, and has been instrumental in the acquisition and related financing of our stations.
+Before joining us in 1984, Mr. García spent thirteen years in international financial planning positions with Philip Morris Companies, Inc. and with Revlon, Inc., where he was manager of financial planning for Revlon - Latin America.
+We nominated Mr. García because we believe he provides a historical perspective to our long operating history, having joined us in 1984.